Library Services and Technology Act (LSTA) Illinois State Library

 - Further a literate Illinois by creating a reading culture that encourages reading fluency for recreation and/or education.

 - LSTA Funds are provided by the Institute of Museum and Library Services (IMLS) through the Grants to State Library Administrative Agencies program.

 - The LSTA allotment is annually appropriated by Congress.

 - Two financial requirements for receiving the federal LSTA funds are maintenance of effort and match.
-Under exceptional and uncontrollable circumstances, a state may apply for a waiver of the maintenance of effort.

 Range of Award

 - $1,000 - $1,500,000 as justified by local community need identified by the applicant.

 - $7,000,000 Library Services – LSTA

 - 2 C.F.R. § 200 OMB Uniform Guidance for Grants and Agreements